Efficiently Engage with Collaborative Notion Comments: Expert Tips and Strategies

 • In the upper-right corner, click the bell icon to toggle notifications on or off.

-This ensures you won’t miss crucial updates during fast-paced projects.
+This ensures that you won’t miss crucial updates during fast-paced projects.
+Recent updates even allow integration with external calendars and email notifications for enhanced tracking.

 4. Using Comment Templates

-For recurring messages or common feedback, Notion now supports comment templates:
+For recurring messages or common feedback, Notion now supports comment templates to streamline your workflow:

 • Open a new comment window.